 If your family likes Chinese food, they’ll be singing your praises for this: tender chunks of stir-fried chicken, crispy roasted cashews and bright green scallions in an authentic brown garlic sauce.
 It tastes just like take-out, only better — much better.

-You don’t need a wok…just a large, nonstick skillet.
-And, aside from the chicken, the only chopping involves some garlic and scallions.
-The rest — I kid you not — comes out of bottles and jars.
+You don’t need a wok — just a large, nonstick skillet — and, aside from the chicken, the only chopping involves some garlic and scallions.
+The rest, I kid you not, comes out of bottles and jars.

 The only way to mess it up is to overcook the chicken, so be sure not to cut the chicken pieces too small (they will cook too fast), have all your ingredients prepped before you start cooking and, obviously, don’t cook the chicken too long.

-Also, be sure to get a good quality hoisin sauce; it makes all the difference.
+Also, be sure to use a good quality hoisin sauce; it makes all the difference.
 I like Kikkoman (I found it at Whole Foods) or Lee Kum Kee (I found it at Giant, my local grocery store).